team-telnyx/demo-python-telnyx/call-center-texml/README.md

 ## Optional: Setting up Audio files

-Curretly, the XML files are configured to serve a 'say' to tell the dialer what is happening.
+Currently, the XML files are configured to serve a 'say' to tell the dialer what is happening.

 However, the server is set up for delivering audio files for things like: initial greeting, 'please stay on hold' and a 'please leave a voicemail' message.